I didn't receive credit for a course, what happened?

 First, review the following list of questions:

 - What grade did you earn in the course?
-If the course was transferred from a private or out-of-state institution and your grade was below a C-, then the course will not transfer.
-If the course was transferred from an Ohio public university or community college and your grade was below a D-, then the course will not transfer.
+If the course was transferred from a CHEA-recognized regionally accredited institution and your grade was below a D-, then the course will not transfer.
+In most cases, nontraditional credit (pass/fail or competency-based education courses) earned at independent Ohio institutions or institutions outside of Ohio will not be transferable.

 - Was the course a developmental/remedial course?
 Courses that are not considered college level are usually indicated with course numbers below 100 or 1000 and do not transfer to OHIO.

-If an incoming course is pending evaluation by an academic college, the course status will be “no rule” on your transfer credit evaluation.
-Please note that you have received credit for these courses, they are just pending evaluation by your academic college.
-If you have questions in this regard, please contact the appropriate college office via the phone numbers listed below.
-If the course has been evaluated by an academic college, the information will be listed under equivalent course, units, and grade.
+If an incoming course is pending evaluation, the course status will be “no rule” on your transfer credit evaluation report.
+Please note that you have received credit for these courses, they are just pending evaluation.
+If the course has been evaluated, the information will be listed under equivalent course, units, and grade.
 There are several possible outcomes:

 - Your course matches a specific OHIO course – the OHIO department code and course number will be listed (e.g., PSY 1010).